hyprsoftcorp/DnsMonitor/README.md

 # Introduction
-This .NET Core 3.1 console app monitors your public IP address for changes and updates the appropriate DNS records to allow remote access to your home/office network.
+This .NET 5.0 console app monitors your public IP address for changes and updates the appropriate DNS records to allow remote access to your home/office network.
 It performs similar functions as [changeip.com](https://changeip.com), [dyndns.com](https://dyndns.com), [easydns.com](https://easydns.com), and [no-ip.com](https://noip.com) for free.